 “I value my marriage.
 I have lost enough.”

-It is my deepest hope that will be the determination of your heart.
-Even though you are going through a myriad of horribly conflicting feelings, please do what you can to hang on, TOGETHER.
+It is our deepest hope that will be the determination of your heart.
+Even if you are going through a myriad of horribly conflicting feelings, please do what you can to hang on, TOGETHER.
 Give each other grace and space, as needed, but determine NOT to let your marriage be another casualty.

 As Dr Ray Pritchard puts it, and we agree: